-How To Bake Apple Pie In Single-Serve Canning Jars
+How To Bake Cute Single-Serve Apple Pies

 by Texas Homesteader ~

-It makes an oh-so-cute and delicious dessert.
 And it’s company worthy too.
 Just cut the crust with a canning ring, put it in the jar and pile in the apple pie filling.

 (Jump To Recipe)